Bank of America vs. Capital One

 Executive Summary

-Capital One offers a significant advantage with its 360 Performance Savings account, boasting an APY of 3.30%, which is substantially higher than Bank of America's Advantage Savings account, which yields only 0.01%.
-Capital One's account has no minimum deposit or balance requirements, and no maintenance fees, making it a straightforward choice for savers.
-In contrast, Bank of America charges an $8 monthly fee, which can be waived under certain conditions.
-For those seeking higher returns without the complexities of bundling or direct deposit requirements, Capital One is the clear winner.
+Capital One offers a significant advantage with its 360 Performance Savings account, boasting an APY of 3.20%.
+This account requires no minimum deposit or balance, and there are no maintenance fees, making it an attractive option for savers.
+In contrast, Bank of America’s Advantage Savings account provides a much lower APY of 0.01%, with a minimum deposit of $100 and an $8 monthly maintenance fee, which can be waived under certain conditions.
+Overall, Capital One stands out as the clear winner for those seeking higher returns on their savings.

 The analysis is based on current Banksparency database records